dafrius/v1_size_measurement/methods.md

 and 0.95 visual degrees in line with the range of V1 sigma values found by Dumoulin and Wandell (2008).
 Predicted timecourses were formed by convolving a neural timeseries with a (double gamma) haemodynamic response function.
-The neural timeseries was in an identical way to Dumoulin and Wandell (2008).
+The neural timeseries were formed following an identical procedure to Dumoulin and Wandell (2008).

 Before fitting, the data were spatially smoothed using matlab's `smooth3` function with a gaussian kernal size of 3x3x3 voxels.
 For each voxel, the mean